 This year at Calibre we are asking our members to join our 12 weeks Summer of Reading Challenge.
 Running from 14th June to 5th September, all you have to do is pledge to read a book a week and at the end of the challenge, send us a review of the best book you read.

-For our week 8 recommendation we have a great family read.
+For our week 8 recommendation we have a great family read - Tilly and the Lost Fairy Tales.
 Tilly Pages is a bookwanderer; she can travel inside books, and even talk to the characters she meets there.
 But in this second book on Tilly's adventures, Tilly’s powers are put to the test when fairytales start leaking book magic and causing havoc.
 On a wintery visit to Paris, Tilly and her best friend Oskar bravely bookwander into the land of fairytales to find that characters are getting lost, stories are all mixed-up, and mysterious plot holes are opening without warning.
 Can Tilly work out who, or what, is behind the chaos so everyone gets their happily-ever-after?

 But when old Narcisse, the florist, dies, leaving a parcel of land to Rosette and a written confession to Reynaud, the life of the sleepy village is once more thrown into disarray.
 Then the opening of a mysterious new shop in the place of the florist's across the square - one that mirrors the chocolaterie, and has a strange appeal of its own - seems to herald a change: a confrontation, a turbulence - even, perhaps, a murder.
 Faith.
 Secret.
 Magic.
 Murder... in the Chocolat books you can never really distinguish reality from magic, but in this book especially, the relationship between mother and daughters and the passing of time is highlighted in a truly great read.